kiwix/metrics/README.md

 - project.cfg
 - override.cfg

-The configuration result is a concatenation of this files
+The configuration result is a concatenation of this files.

+See https://github.com/chaoss/grimoirelab-sirmordred/blob/master/README.md for the syntax.

 ### projects.json